 - Other Core Strategies on How to Beat the System

-I do this out of Love and not for money.
+I do this out of Love for my fellow human beings and not for money.
 That is why you will never, ever see any advertising on my platform and why I give away so many books.

-Just because the system is rigged against you doesn’t mean you can’t beat that system.
+Just because the system is rigged against you doesn’t mean you’re screwed.
 I exist to help you outsmart the system and gain the freedom we are all naturally entitled to.